Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

 \section{Invariance of Knot Floer Homology}

-In this section we want to show that the combinatorial knot Floer homology of a cyclic double branched cover is independent of the grid diagram.
-As a result of the work of Cromwell \cite{Cromwell}, any two grid diagram of the same knot can be connected by a sequence of following elementary moves: \begin{enumerate} \item $\mathbf{Cyclic\;Permutation}$ This move corresponds to cyclically permuting the rows or the columns of the grid diagram for the knot $K$ and consequently obtaining a Heegaard diagram for $\widetilde{K}$.
+In this section we want to show that the combinatorial knot Floer homology of $\t K \subset \Sigma_2(K)$ is independent of $G$, the grid diagram for $K \subset S^3$.
+As a result of the work of Cromwell \cite{Cromwell}, any two grid diagrams of a knot $K \subset S^3$ can be connected by a sequence of three elementary moves, each resulting in a new Heegaard diagram for $\t K \subset \Sigma_2(K)$, as follows:

+\begin{enumerate} \item $\mathbf{Cyclic\;Permutation}$ This move corresponds to cyclically permuting the rows or the columns of $G$, the grid diagram for the knot $K$, and obtaining a new grid diagram $H$ for $K$.
+Consequently we obtain a new Heegaard diagram $\t H$ from $\t G$ for $\widetilde{K}$.

-\item $\mathbf{Commutation}$ Consider two consecutive columns in a grid diagram $G$ of knot $K$, the $X$ and $O$ decorations of one of the columns separate the vertical circle into two arcs.
-If both of the $X$ and $O$ decorations of the other column is in one of the arcs, switching these two columns is a commutation move for $G$ and lead to another grid diagram $H$ for $K$.
+\item $\mathbf{Commutation}$ Consider two consecutive columns in a grid diagram $G$ of a knot $K$, the $X$ and $O$ decorations of one of the columns separate the vertical circle into two arcs.
+If both of the $X$ and $O$ decorations of the other column is in one of the arcs, switching these two columns is a commutation move for $G$ and leads to another grid diagram $H$ for $K$.
 For the knot $\widetilde{K}$, we consider the Heegaard diagram $\widetilde{H}$ to be obtained from $\widetilde{G}$ by a commutation move.
 Commutation can be alternatively done by reversing the roles of rows and columns.